John Dill Robertson: 1918 Spanish flu pandemic

 The city did not close schools during the pandemic.
 This was in contrast to the vast majority of American cities, which closed their schools during the flu pandemic.
 Chicago was, alongside New York City and New Haven, Connecticut, one of the most notable exceptions in which a city kept its schools open.
 Robertson opposed dismissing schools, believing that the city's school hygiene program was capable of sufficiently identifying probable cases of infected students who should be sent home and taking care of the healthy pupils remaining in the classrooms.
 An argument made for keeping schools open was that by having students in schools, they were keeping students off of the city's streets, and therefore away from adults infected with the virus.
 To avRobertson ordered for any student who coughed or sneezed to be "sent home at once".
 In an effort to avoid a spread in the city's schools, classrooms were overheated in order allow windows to remain open at all times, in order to allow fresh air to circulate.
 Truancy rose greatly in Chicago schools during the pandemic.
 One Chicago public health official accredited the rise in truancy to "fluphobia" among parents.
 Howard Markel has provided historical analysis which has found that the rate of truancy was so great, that, in regards to the spread of the virus, it "really didn't matter" that schools remained opened, since so few pupils were actually attending classes.

 Robertson urged residents to wear protective masks.

-Robertson advised interim general superintendent of the Chicago Police Department John Alcock to have officers stop all "persistent sneezers and coughers" that failed to cover their faces with handkerchiefs.
+Robertson advised interim general superintendent of the Chicago Police Department, John H. Alcock, to have officers stop all "persistent sneezers and coughers" that failed to cover their faces with handkerchiefs.
 Violators that pledged to obey instructions in the future would be released, but individuals who gave officers trouble would be arrested, lectured on the hazards of the flu, and sent to a judge for arraignment.

 Robertson warned the managers and owners of theaters to make sure their consumers used handkerchiefs, threatening to otherwise close their businesses.

 Churches, schools, theaters, restaurants, streetcars, and other locations in which people gathered were ordered to maintain proper ventilation.